weaselkeeper/repomonger/README.md

 structure, and link the relevant files, then run createrepo on the resultant tree.
 Producing a yum repo that can be served with any decent http server.

+Alternatively, clone an existing repo in a new location, useful when doing cascade style updates, but you want to be able to freeze the original repo while you work on issues.

 Alternatively, each repo can be a document in a mongodb instance, but that's for the future